 Pergasingan Hill is open all year even though Mount Rinjani is closed until April each year due to the weather.
 I hiked this trail in February and the conditions were great.

-TREKKING UP PERGASINGAN HILL IN LOMBOK
+MY EXPERIENCE TREKKING UP PERGASINGAN HILL

 At 430am I woke up at my homestay in Senaru.
 We could have left even earlier to catch the full sunrise but this ended up being good timing for some morning light.
 I joined up with the Rinjani Dawn guides at the front of the homestay and jumped on the mopeds.

-It was an hour and a half drive up the rocky roads to Sembalun.
-The roads were being re-done after the earthquake of 2018 so I expect by mid-2019 they will be nice and smooth for your early morning drive.
+It was an hour-and-a-half drive up the rocky roads to Sembalun.
+The roads were being redone after the earthquake of 2018 so I expect by mid-2019 they will be nice and smooth for your early morning drive.
 We cruised into Sembalun with the clouds on fire over Mount Rinjani on our right.
 After the Rinjani Trekking Center, we took a left and then another left a few minutes later as we cruised through a small village looking straight up towards the mountain.

 You will pass a small sign on the right and this is where you are meant to pay the 50,000 rupiah entrance fee.
-No-one was there at sunrise but they were on the way back to pay.
+No one was there at sunrise but they were on the way back to pay.
 We dropped the bikes and gave our helmets to a local to hold onto safely.
 You first cross a small river before you reach a little trail on your left with white signs that mark the trailhead.

 The trail starts off with a steep set of stairs and it doesn’t level out for a few hundred meters.
 The incline is quite aggressive on this trail and you will be breathing and sweating as you tackle the steep trail of Pergasingan Hill.
 The stairs soon disappear and are replaced by rocks and boulders, which make the trek up quite exciting.
 Make sure you keep your hands free and go slowly as the rocks can be quite slippery in the cool conditions of the early morning.

-The trek up Pergasingan Hill takes about 1-hour but it was halfway up that the light flowed into the valley and the conditions were just prime.
-Fog covered the farm fields and base of the mountains while the morning light created beautiful shadows in the creases of the sharp ridges on the mountains in the distance.
+The trek up Pergasingan Hill takes about 1 hour but it was halfway up that the light flowed into the valley and the conditions were just prime.
+Fog covered the farm fields and the base of the mountains while the morning light created beautiful shadows in the creases of the sharp ridges on the mountains in the distance.
 It was a pretty spectacular view and my favorite part of the morning.

 About halfway up the trek, the trail levels out and becomes quite thick.
 The cool morning dew of the bushes swept past us on every step and before long my shorts were saturated.
 From here the trail emerges from the bushes and you begin another short climb to the summit, which is a small plateau.
-I believe you can continue on up towards the true peak of the ridge but this may be the better viewpoint as there are no trees or obstructions to the view.
+I believe you can continue on up towards the true peak of the ridge but this may be the better view as there are no trees or obstructions to the view.

 The viewpoint, with the right lighting, is phenomenal.
 A patchwork of multi-colored farmland covers the valley below.
 Huge ridges tower over the valley in all directions with dramatic drop-offs.
 As you look down from the summit, you can see the town below and hear the sounds of the morning routine as the prayer from mosques bellows out over the city.